WouterSteen/fontawesome-cheatsheet/icon-font.md

 layout: page
 permalink: /icon-font/
 title: Icon Font
-description: Download Icon fonts
+description: What is an icon font and why would I use this?
-keywords: icon fonts
+keywords: what and why icon fonts
 ---

 ### What is an icon font?